nizpew/automatic-firefox-sett/README.md

     cd; git clone https://github.com/nizpew/automatic-firefox-sett.git
     chmod +x automatic-firefox-sett/*sh
     ./automatic-firefox-sett/*sh
-User interaction will be needed, and you shall obey those.
+User interaction will be needed, and you shall click like this.
 You can read what the command is doing and press the keys as instructed.
 Examples:

     "CLICK Y AND (afterwards) Enter"
     "CLICK Enter"